AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">Display</th><td>{ "en-US" : "Received Waiver" }</td></tr>
 <tr><th align="left">Description</th><td>The verb “Waived” indicates that the LMS has determined that the AU requirements were met by means other than completing the AU.</td>
 </tr><tr><th align="left">AU Obligations</th><td>None</td></tr>
 </tr><tr><th align="left">LMS Obligations</th><td>The LMS MUST use this verb in a statement recorded in the LRS when it determines that the AU may be waived.
 A statement containing a "Waived" verb MUST include a "reason" in the extension property of the Statement Result.
-(See Section 9.6.2.2) </td></tr>
+(See Section 9.6.2.2) The LMS MUST NOT issue multiple statements with "Waived" for the same AU within a given AU session or course registration for a given learner.</td></tr>
 </tr><tr><th align="left">Usage</th><td>A "Waived" statement is used by the LMS to indicate that the AU may be skipped by the learner.</td></tr>
 </table>